mmn420/mmn420/README.md

 ### Hi there 👋

-I am a senior System and Biomedical Engineering Student who's intrested in building web applications and software engineering.
+I am Software Engineer who's intrested in building web applications and software testing.
 ## 🛠 Technologies and languages